Racetrack Fixed Field Accelerator with pulsed quadrupoles for variable energy extraction: Design principle

-As illustrated in Fig. \ref{racetrack}, a configuration with 4 identical radial sector magnets (m1) is privileged since it provides enough space between the magnets to place injection/extraction devices as well as other elements discussed below.
-In order to have the most compact design, no reverse bend is considered.
-Even though cyclotrons are the natural choice for high intensity applications due to their cw operation, the turn separation for outer orbits becomes small when the beam becomes more relativistic, thus posing a serious beam extraction issue.
-In general, it is considerated that 1 GeV is the energy limit for cyclotrons which justifies the development of synchrotron accelerators for heavy ion therapy requiring energies up to 450 MeV/nucleon.
-In this study, one privileges a different class of accelerator, an FFAG since the fixed field operation allows high repetition rate and eases the problem of extracting the beam.
+Cyclotrons and linacs are the natural choice for high intensity applications due to their cw operation.
+However, for cyclotrons, the turn separation for outer orbits becomes small when the beam becomes more relativistic, thus posing a serious beam extraction issue.
+Nevertheless, several methods exist to overcome this problem: for instance, for the PSI main ring cyclotron, a factor of 3 turn separation is gained at extraction by inducing betatron oscillations around the closed orbit \cite{adelman}.
+For the TRIUMF cyclotron, $H^{-}$ stripping is employed to extract the beam: by placing several foils at suitable locations in the ring, $H^{-}$ ions are exchanged into protons and extracted at different energies \cite{richardson}.
+In general, it is considered that 1 GeV is the energy limit for \mbox{cyclotrons \cite{seidel_paper}} which justifies the development of synchrotron and synchro-cyclotron accelerators for heavy ion therapy requiring energies up to 450 MeV/nucleon \cite{PIMMS} \cite{benedikt}.
+In this study, one prefers a different class of accelerator, a non isochronous fixed field ring design.
+In particular fixed field operation allows high repetition rate since the magnets do not need to be ramped up like in a synchrotron.
 However, one main objective of medical heavy ion accelerators is to target tumors of various depths therefore requiring to tune the beam energy.
-This is particularly challenging with fixed field accelerators since the beam orbit moves radially outwards during the acceleration.
+This is particularly challenging with fixed field accelerators since the beam orbit moves radially outwards during the acceleration so that a continuous beam extraction at the same location is not possible.
 For this reason, it is common to use a beam degrader instead.
 This reduces the energy of the output beam but also reduces its quality due to multiple scattering.
 Thus, activation due to beam losses is an issue that requires more shielding of the accelerator.
 Besides, the beam intensity becomes strongly dependent on the beam energy which complicates the heavy ion treatment \cite{schippers} and justifies once again the wide use of synchrotrons for this application.
-In order to remediate this problem and extract the beam at various energies, the idea is to transform the circular conventional FFAG into a racetrack configuration by replacing the 4-fold symmetry with a 2-fold symmetry machine: the main idea is to add a second magnet (m2) for each sector and optimize its field profile in order for the pair (m1+m2) to create a 90 degree bending angle for all energies.
-This is achieved using the beam dynamics tracking code ZGOUBI \cite{zgoubi}: a fitting method is employed which consists in tracking particles with different momenta and the same initial coordinates (point A in figure. \ref{racetrack}) to the screen where their final coordinates are recorded.
-The field along the radius of magnet (m2) is adjusted until all particles exit perpendicular to the screen.
-Once this is achieved, the ring is completed by creating mirror symmetries with respect to the screen and to the line passing by point A and perpendicular to the screen.
-A microtron-like racetrack FFAG configuration with dispersion-free straight sections is thus achieved.